+Reporting of Grades

-Reporting of Grades: The Student and Parent Portal to PowerSchool give students and parents access to real-time information including attendance and grades.
-Parents and students who had access to PowerSchool during the 2019-2020 school year will be able to log into the system using the same account information.
+The Student and Parent Portal to PowerSchool gives students and parents access to real-time information including attendance and grades.
 Individuals who do not remember their login information or who are new to Wake County Schools can request access by contacting our Data Manager (Ms. Jane Stever) at 919.554.6303, ext.
 20398.
 Parents will get a different access ID for each child.
 Please keep these in a secure and private location so that you are the only one to have access to this information.
 If there is a situation where a parent or legal guardian should not receive access to student data, please notify the school immediately.
-In addition, report cards are issued to all students at the end of every nine weeks, and interim reports are issued to all students at the midpoint of the grading period, except for Freshman Academy core classes (more details can be found in the Freshman Academy Rams Handbook on the RHS website).
-Below is a table that provides anticipated dates by which interims and report cards will be distributed.
+In addition, report cards are issued to all students at the end of every nine weeks, and interim reports are issued to all students at the midpoint of the grading period.

+Below are the anticipated dates for interims and report cards.